dtopuzov/automator/README.md

 ## Technology Stack
 - [Junit5](https://github.com/junit-team/junit5) as unit testing framework.
-- [Appium](https://github.com/appium/java-client) to drive org.automator.mobile and org.automator.web.
+- [Appium](https://github.com/appium/java-client) to drive web, mobile, windows and electron applications.
 - [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) to manage of Selenium WebDriver binaries.
 - [Sikuli](https://github.com/RaiMan/SikuliX1) as alternative to test anything you see on the screen.